This Help Article covers:

 General/Overview:

-If a Job has been Estimated, and the Estimate has been Accepted, on [+ADD] from the Sales Expandable Section of the Job, Katipolt will display a Charge Up Invoice Page.
+If a Job has been Estimated (using Katipolt's Quote feature but Saved as an Estimate) and the Estimate has been Accepted, on adding a Sale from the Sales Expandable Section of the Job, Katipolt will display a Charge Up Invoice Page.

-Unlike a Quote, where the Quoted or Variation Amounts are 'fixed' and can only be Invoice up to those Amounts, Estimates are not 'fixed' and can vary over or under the Estimated Amount, so to be able to Invoice the variable Amount we use Katipolt's Charge Up Invoice feature.
+Unlike a Quote, where the Quoted or Variation Amounts are 'fixed' and can only be Invoiced up to the Quoted Amounts, Estimates are not 'fixed' and can vary over or under the Estimated Amount, so to be able to Invoice the variable Amount we use Katipolt's Charge Up Invoice feature.

 Using Katipolt's Charge Up Invoice feature, Invoicing an Estimated Job can be done two ways, using:

-Get Costs - Applying a Price Rule to calculate the Sell Price
+Get Costs - Use the Labour and Materials of the Job and Apply a Price Rule to calculate the Sell Price

-Ad-Hoc Line - Giving it a Sell Price
+Ad-Hoc Line - Use 1 Line and give it the Estimated Amount as the Sell Price

 To Invoice using Get Costs